Max Collins (actress)

-Isabelle Abiera Collins (born August 28, 1992), known professionally as Max Collins, is an American-born Filipino actress and model.
-She is currently an exclusive artist of GMA Network.
+Isabelle "Max" Abiera Collins (born August 28, 1992) is a Filipino actress and model.
+She is currently an exclusive artist of GMA Network, where she has appeared in several of the network's television shows.

 Early life

-Collins was born in California.
-Her mother is a Filipino who is from Kalibo, Aklan.
-Her father is an American of Irish-Italian descent.
-Her parents met in Los Angeles when her mother was working at Bloomingdale's.
+Isabelle Abiera Collins was born on August 28, 1992 in Vallejo, California, United States.
+Her mother is a Filipino from Kalibo, Aklan whilst her father is an American of Irish-Italian descent.
+Her parents met in Los Angeles while her mother was working at Bloomingdale's.
 Her parents separated when she was four years old.
-Her mother remarried when she was 9.
+Her mother remarried when she was 9 years old.
 She has a younger half-brother.

-Collins used to live in Vallejo, California.
-When she was 10, her family moved to Kalibo, Aklan.

-For four years she lived in Boracay and attended Brent School Boracay.
+Collins, along with her family, moved from Vallejo to Kalibo when she was 10 years old.
+For four years, she lived in Boracay and attended Brent School Boracay.

 Career

 2006–2010: Early years in ABS–CBN

 Collins started doing commercials when she was 10.
 She has also appeared in magazines like Meg, Candy, Mega, People and Seventeen.
 According to her, she was discovered by a talent scout when she accidentally walked into a shop while a shoot was ongoing.
 After a year she was brought to ABS-CBN, Tried out a VTR with Star Magic, and got a call back after a month.
 Eventually she qualified for Star Magic Batch 15.

 Collins was just 13 when she was launched as a Star Magic Batch 15 member.
 Under her stage name Isabelle Abiera, she did small roles in ABS-CBN's Star Magic Presents: Astigs and Star Magic Presents: Abt Ur Luv Ur Lyf 2 She also had a short hosting stint in Channel V. However, her entertainment career was put on a hold when she left for the United States.
+She was endorser of SunSilk Co-Creations in 2010 along with Shaina Magdayao, Nikki Gil and Sam Pinto.

 Collins made a comeback into the Philippine entertainment industry as one of the regular hosts of the defunct noontime program Wowowee, at the same time she appeared as Veronica in the afternoon TV series Rosalka.
 She played a planted gate crasher in Pinoy Big Brother: Teen Clash 2010.
 When Rosalka ended, she went on to play Christy in Precious Hearts Romances Presents: Alyna.